qwiserai/qwiser-on-prem/README.md

 ## What is QWiser?

-QWiser is an AI-powered learning platform that transforms educational content (PDFs, videos, YouTube, Wikipedia) into interactive knowledge trees, study materials, quizzes, and adaptive spaced-repetition learning.
+QWiser is an AI-powered learning platform that transforms educational content (PDFs, videos, YouTube, Wikipedia) into interactive knowledge trees, organized study notes, quizzes, and adaptive spaced-repetition learning.

 ---